xjpaulo/django_credit_check/README.md

 $ sudo docker exec -it django_credit_check_web_1 python manage.py test
 ```

-The API will be available through the endpoints below
+The API will be available through the endpoints below:

 **Endpoints:**